Bronagh Gallagher

-Bronagh Gallagher (born 26 April 1972) is an Irish singer and actress from Northern Ireland.
+Bronagh Gallagher (born 1972) is an Irish singer and actress from Northern Ireland.
 She had her first acting role in the 1989 television movie Dear Sarah.
-In 2020, she was listed at number 33 on The Irish Times list of Ireland's greatest film actors.
+She became known internationally known after her appearance in the 1991 film The Commitments.

-Early life
+Early life and education

+Bronagh Gallagher was born in 1972 in Derry, Northern Ireland, to working class Catholic parents.
+Her sister, Louise, is a film producer.

 During her teenage years, she got involved in drama and music activities through school and joined a local amateur dramatics group called the Oakgrove Theatre Company.
-At one time she was a backing singer in a local band called The Listener (1989–90).
-The band practised in a garage that belonged to Kevin McLaughlin, the drummer.
-Laurence Harkin, aka L, was the lead singer and guitarist.
+In 1989–90 she was a backing singer in a local band called The Listener.